phodiso-7/Sentiment-Projects/readme.md

 ## Project Overview

-This project applies unsupervised sentiment analysis to feedback collected from clients at a drug counselling centre.
+This project applies unsupervised sentiment analysis on feedback collected from clients at a drug counselling centre.
 The clients were asked to give anonymous feedback within a character limit.
 The analysis focuses on three key experience categories:

 - **Service received from counsellors**